The Kijaro Dual Lock Folding Chair

 is hands-down one of the most favorite models that we tested.
-Not only is it a steal at $35, but it's lightweight, comfortable, attractive, has good ventilation, AND is super stable!
+A steal at $35, it's also lightweight, comfortable, attractive, has good ventilation, AND is super stable!
 Whew, no wonder it was a favorite!
 Another great feature about this chair is its versatility.
-It is great for camping, tailgating, hanging out on the beach, and more.
+It is ideal for camping, tailgating, hanging out on the beach, and more.

 Easy to use and universally comfortable, the Kijaro swept up the Best Buy award and narrowly missed the Editors' Choice Award as well.

-The only chairs that received a higher comfort score than the Kijaro
+The two chairs that received a higher comfort score than the Kijaro

-is positioned in an upright, but relaxed position that is perfect for closing your eyes and napping or relaxing and reading a book.
-We closely compared the Coleman Oversize Quad with Cooler
+is positioned in an upright but relaxed position that is perfect for closing your eyes and napping or relaxing and reading a book.
+We carefully compared the Coleman Oversize Quad with Cooler

 because of its superior support.
-The Coleman was too slouchy and it was hard to tell where the back of the chair ended and the seat of the chair began.
+The Coleman was too slouchy, and it was hard to tell where the back of the chair ended and the seat of the chair began.
 The taut fabric of the Kijaro

 also has a ventilated back mesh panel.
 This feature made long lounge sessions in the sun comfortable and breezy, which helps prevent your shirt from getting soaked with sweat.
 However, compared to the luxurious seat of the Eureka

 The Kijaro's cup holders can fit a 12 oz soda can.
 Here a tester relaxes at camp after a day of rock climbing.

 was the most portable traditional style chair that we tested.
 What makes it so easy to travel with is its lightweight design and built-in carrying strap.
-The carrying strap was unique to only this model, and we loved it!
+The carrying strap was unique to this model, and we loved it!
 This design eliminates the step of having to pack the chair in its storage bag for travel.
-Since these chairs are designed for use in a temporary location, increased portability really makes them more user-friendly.
+Since these chairs are designed for use in a temporary location, increased portability makes them more user-friendly.
 With this strap, the Kijaro

-Our Best Buy winner was only out-performed in this metric by some of the portable models, like the REI Camp Stowaway Low
+Our Best Buy winner was out-performed in this metric by some of the portable models, like the REI Camp Stowaway Low

 .
 The Stowaway costs $45 and also has an upright chair orientation and taut fabric in the back and seat.
 Additionally, this model only weighs five pounds and is two feet long when collapsed.
 The biggest practical difference between the Stowaway and the Kijaro

 The built-in carrying strap eliminated the need to use the chair's storage sack and made disassembly incredibly simple.

 is constructed with 600 x 300D ripstop polyester and has a weight capacity of 300 lbs.
-This is reassuring, because the taut construction of the seat made some folks question if the fabric was more stressed than in some of the slouchier models.
+This is reassuring because the taut construction of the seat made some folks question if the fabric was more stressed than in some of the slouchier models.
 Regardless, there was no noted wear or tear to the materials at the end of the testing process.
 If it is of concern to you, the yellow material did have an affinity for picking up stains.

 Ease of Set-Up

 .
 The only challenge was finding the "lock/unlock" button that must be pressed before setting up the chair.
-Once you remember to press the button, set-up is essentially over.
+Once you remember to push the button, set-up is over.
 The chair just needs to be pulled apart in the same way that the other traditional models do.

 This button must be pressed in order to set-up and take down the Kijaro.

-Each armrest has one cup holder and there is one side storage pouch for keeping a few essentials readily accessible.
+Each armrest has one cup holder, and there is one side storage pouch for keeping a few essentials accessible.
 Unfortunately, the cup holders are a little small for coffee mugs, but they do fit 12 oz cans.
 The storage pouch is pretty slim and has room for a cell phone, keys, and a couple of snack bars.
 This is better than no storage, but testers became accustomed to the luxurious additional features of models like the King Kong

 is incredibly versatile.
-As a result, we would highly recommend it to those readers who want seating for multiple uses.
-It is comfortable for activities that involve sitting for a long period of time, such as a summer concert or hanging out at a fire ring.
+As a result, we recommend it to those readers who want seating for multiple uses.
+It is comfortable for activities that involve sitting for a long period, such as a summer concert or hanging out at a fire ring.
 But it is also portable enough to carry on a 10-15 min walk, such as for a day of fishing or down a boardwalk to the beach.